 Lzzy Hale of Halestorm

-12. Be Strategic Online and On Social Media
+12. Have an Online and Social Media Strategy

 Sometimes the use of outside services to help small businesses expand their reach farther and faster can help.
 Many photographers pay for ads, sponsor posts and pages, etc., to promote themselves.
 Done right, it can pay big dividends.